odnols/Traducoes-PT-BR/README.md

 ﻿# Traduções PT-BR
-Este é um pacote com várias traduções de vários mods, ele será atualizado a medida que muitos mods forem traduzidos!
+Este é um pacote com traduções de vários mods, ele será atualizado a medida que muitos mods forem traduzidos!
 Sugestões de mods a serem traduzidos podem ser feitas a qualquer momento!

 This project aims to gather original translations for various mods I've submitted and expand that collection.
 Many of the listed mods already have a Brazilian Portuguese localization, but some, due to delays in approving suggestions, end up without a translation.
 The intention of this project is to create translations and leave the decision of officially integrating them to the mod author.